-Dr Farangis Ghaderi is the founder and director of Middle East Consulting Ltd, a research and consultancy company based in the UK.
-She has worked as an independent Middle East expert since 2012 and has extensive experience in providing country expert reports, nationality assessment, and document authentication for court purposes.
-Dr Ghaderi holds a PhD in Kurdish Studies from the University of Exeter.
-As an academic she has published scholarly articles in peer-reviewed journals and has presented her research in international conferences.
-She speaks fluent Kurdish and Farsi and has working knowledge of Arabic and Dari.
-She is familiar with different Kurdish dialects and has prepared language expert reports for Kurdish asylum seekers from Iran and Iraq whose nationality have been disputed.
-Dr Ghaderi is prepared to provide country expert reports on Iran, Iraq, Iraqi Kurdistan, Turkey, Syria, Jordan, and Saudi Arabia.
+Dr Farangis Ghaderi is an academic and an independent Middle East expert with extensive experience in providing country expert reports, nationality assessment reports, and document authentication for court purposes.
+She is a Research Fellow at the Institute of Arab and Islamic Studies, the University of Exeter and the director of Middle East Consulting Ltd. Dr Ghaderi holds a PhD in Kurdish Studies from the University of Exeter.
+She is the author of several peer-reviewed articles on Kurdish literature and culture and the co-editor of Derwaze, Kurdish peer-reviewed journal in humanities and social sciences.
+She speaks fluent Kurdish and Farsi and has a working knowledge of Arabic and Dari.
+She has studied different Kurdish dialects and has prepared expert language reports for Kurdish asylum seekers whose nationality have been disputed.
+Dr Ghaderi is prepared to provide country expert reports on Iran, Iraq, Iraqi Kurdistan, and Turkey.

 Mr Martin Jerrett